nicolabs/nicobot/README.md

 `Dockerfile-alpine` requires a [multi-stage build](https://docs.docker.com/develop/develop-images/multistage-build/) because most of the Python dependencies need to be compiled first.
 The result is a far smaller image than if we had all the compiling/building tools embedded.

+> Note that the _signal-cli_ backend needs a _Java_ runtime environment, and also _rust_ dependencies to support Signal's group V2.
+This approximately doubles the size of the images...

 Those images are limited to CPU architectures :
 - supported by [the base images](https://hub.docker.com/_/python)
 - for which the Python dependencies are built or able to build
 - for which the native dependencies of signal (libzkgroup) can be built (alpine only)

-Simple build command (single architecture) :
+Simple _build_ command (single architecture) :

     docker build -t nicolabs/nicobot:debian-slim -f Dockerfile-debian-slim .

-Sample buildx command (multi-arch) :
+Sample _buildx_ command (multi-arch) :

     docker buildx build --platform linux/386,linux/amd64,linux/arm/v6,linux/arm/v7,linux/arm64,linux/ppc64le,linux/s390x -t nicolabs/nicobot:debian-slim -f Dockerfile-debian-slim .